 1979 - 1989 Greg worked with his brother Tom in Newton, Massachusetts, part-time while attending the Worcester Center for Crafts, and then full-time for eight years.

 1979 - 1981 Worcester Center for Crafts, Worcester, Massachusetts.
 Greg completed a two-year program in furniture design and woodworking.

 1970 - 1979 Robert J. Johnson Cabinet Makers, Silver Spring, Maryland.
 Greg started working for his father at age 13, part-time through high school and then full-time.

 Emily joined the Johnson Furniture Restoration team in 2018 as a part-time assistant restorer.
-She comes to us with a BA in Industrial Design from RIT, a lifetime of DIY experience, and a passion for heirloom, antique and odd things with character.
+She comes to us with a BA in Industrial Design from RIT, a penchant for DIY, and a passion for heirlooms, antiques and odd things.

 Resident Shop Dog

-Kaiya's responsibilites include demanding a good belly rub and being cute!
-Kaiya is a very friendly dog and always barks to announce a visitor's arrival.
+Kaiya is a very friendly dog who always barks to announce a visitor's arrival.